 Some ways I might ‘assist’ any of the talents are by filling in for a fellow teacher when they need to miss a class in order to be present for a major opportunity, or by being the best performer and teammate I can be to a fellow cast member, such as in our current Fam.
 Co. production of “In The Game” scheduled to resume whenever the quarantine ends.

-4. What can you tell us about ‘Fake Cops’, that has been featured in improv festivals (Toronto, New York, Chicago, Detroit, Montreal, and Ottawa)?
+3. What can you tell us about ‘Fake Cops’, which has been featured in improv festivals?

 Fake Cops is an improv troupe comprised of Alex Kolanko, Filipe Dimas, Andrew Bushell, Nicole Dunn, Ify Chiwetelu, and myself.
 Since our debut in the 2013 Big City Improv Festival, we’ve been hosting multiple monthly shows such as “The Disaster,” “Total Disaster,” and “Fake Cops vs S&P” at venues like the Ossington Tavern and Bad Dog Theatre.

 We’ve been featured in Improv Festivals around North America as well as performed as a guest troupe at numerous shows throughout Toronto.
 In 2015, we received the Pat & Tony Adams Freedom Fund For The Arts Award in partnership with Bad Dog Theatre, which sponsored our production of “Fake Cops Presents A Fantastic Journey… At All Costs.”

 We’re probably mostly known for our monthly show at the Ossington Tavern called “The Disaster,” which has been running for 6 plus years.
 It’s perhaps the only experimental comedy show in the city where you could do almost anything.
 We invite comedy guests to perform 5 minutes of whatever they want as long as it’s not traditional to stand up or improv.